Many Catholics ask, “Is it okay to celebrate Halloween?”

 He says consulting spirits and playing with witchcraft "is a violation of a church commandment that people are putting other things ahead of their relationship with God.”

 “And that would be the danger of Halloween that somehow God is lost in all of this, the religious connotation is lost and then people end up glorifying evil.”

 Evil Spirits Do Not Have More Authority on Halloween

-Fr.
-Lampert also said that “the devil and evil spirits do not have any additional authority on Halloween.”
+Father Lampert also said, “the devil and evil spirits do not have any additional authority on Halloween.”
 He said it is what people do that invites the devil in.

-“Perhaps by the way they’re celebrating that day, they’re actually inviting more evil into their lives.”
+“Perhaps by the way they celebrate that day, they actually invite more evil into their lives.”

-While evil is often glorified on Halloween, Fr.
-Lampert suggested that parents use this time as a “teachable moment.”
+While evil is often glorified on Halloween, Father Lampert advised parents to use this time as a “teachable moment.”

 “We’re not really sitting around and talking about why certain practices are not conducive with our Catholic faith and our Catholic identity.

 “I think using it as a teachable moment would be a great thing to do.”